IMPACT

 In 2015 ten anthropogenic pressures were considered for their origin and intensity : urbanization, coastal developments, boat mooring, population, coastal erosion/aggradation, agriculture, industrial effluents, aquaculture, fisheries and urban discharges.

-In 2018, an update of the pressure maps was completed.
+In 2018 and 2021, an update of the pressure maps was completed.

 Spatial data of pressures and eleven different marine habitats (DONIA expert project) are then assembled and cumulative impact scores (sum of pressures and their impacts according to the dominant habitat of the pixel) are calculated per pixel according to the methodology of Micheli et al (2013) and Halpern et al (2008).